-Instead of allowing monsters to make their homes under your bed, get a storage bed or storage boxes and baskets to tuck bedding, pillows, winter clothes, and other bulkier, non-everyday items away.
+Instead of allowing monsters to make their homes under your bed, get a storage bed or decorative trays and baskets to tuck bedding, pillows, winter clothes, and other bulkier, non-everyday items away.
 Out of sight, out of mind, less clutter!

 For those of you who have a staircase in your home, don’t forget that it too can be made into a useful storage area!
 A hidden compartment in one of the stair panels or even installing a bookshelf into your staircase can work like a gem without sacrificing any area of your house.

 Instead of having a pantry that takes up a lot of your kitchen wall space, why not have one that simply pulls out from it?
 This narrow drawer is a clever way to store all your dry foods, condiments, spices and sauces in a way that does not occupy much space at all.

 Made famous by American chef Julia Child, a kitchen pegboard is an innovative way to store your pots, pans, measuring cups, and even knives, right on your kitchen wall.
 Gone are the days of rummaging through several drawers to find that one garlic crusher.
 This storage method allows you to see your kitchenware in plain sight, and for them to be easily accessible.

 From walls, floors, to stairs, many places in your house can actually be used as a storage unit.
 So before jumping the gun and buying that new shelf or dresser, consider working with what you have first!